Cocote-Team/WooCommercePlugin-V-1-0/README.md

 2) Transfer and copy

-Copy the Plugin woo-cocotefeed to wp-content/plugins folder in your serveur.
+Copy the file "woo-cocotefeed" to wp-content/plugins folder in your server.

 3) In the Back-Office